Hossam-H22/Desktop_Anywhere_Server/README.md

 - **Node.js:** A server-side JavaScript runtime used to build fast and scalable network applications.
 - **Express:** A minimal and flexible Node.js web application framework that simplifies API development.
 - **MongoDB:** A NoSQL database used for efficient and flexible data storage.
-- **Cloudinary:** A cloud-based media management platform for uploading, storing, and delivering images and other media.
+- **Multer:** A media management for uploading, storing, and delivering media.
 - **Socket IO:** A library that enables real-time, bidirectional communication between web clients and servers.

 For a complete list of dependencies, please refer to the `package.json` file.